0xairdropfarmer/medium-clone-on-node/README.md

 1. MongoDB

 ### Features
-- Write stories
+- Write a story
-- JWT authentication
+- Social Sign-in
 - View a story
 - View all stories
+- Follow a user
+- Clap a story

 ### Installation
 * Git clone this repo [here](https://github.com/krissnawat/medium-clone-on-node).